locationlabs/packer_docker-base/README.md

 ## Source AMI

-We are using Ubuntu Trusty 14.04 cloud images as our source AMI.
-To update to a newer version go to http://cloud-images.ubuntu.com/query/trusty/server/released.current.txt and find the 64-bit (amd64) image for the us-west-2 region.
-Pick the `hvm-ssd` image.
+We are using Ubuntu Trusty 14.04 [cloud images][] as our source AMI.
+To update to a newer version go to http://cloud-images.ubuntu.com/query/trusty/server/released.current.txt and find the 64-bit (amd64), ebs-ssd, hvm image in the us-west-2 region.

 A shortcut to find the right AMI:
 ```